 Families need to know how they’ll deal with the accusations before they happen.
 They should even practice what they want to say and how they’ll say it.
-In fact, asking a friend to listen to their statement can ensure that it’s clear without being judgmental.
+Asking a friend to listen to their statement can ensure that it’s clear without being judgmental.

 Get Help for Your Teen

-Does a teen in your family have a substance abuse problem?
+Does a teen in your family have a substance use issue?
 Foothills at Red Oak Recovery has an adolescent program that redefines the clinical experience.
 Our outpatient treatment center offers many treatments, including: